Varinka Wichfeld Muus: Early life

+Second World War

 On returning to Denmark in late 1941, they both joined the resistance movement.
 Wichfeld was involved in distributing illegal magazines, helping fugitives and hiding explosives on the estate, while after meeting Flemming Muus her mother planned resistance activities in the Lolland-Falster region.
 In July 1943, Wichfeld was sent to Copenhagen by her mother to inform Muus of developments.
 It was then that Muus decided she should become his future wife and engaged her as his secretary.

 In January 1944, Wichfeld learnt that the Gestapo had arrested her family at the Engestofte manor house.
 Realizing that she was also in danger of being arrested, she informed Muus that she intended to leave for neutral Sweden but he refused, explaining that her services were vital.
-She died her hair, dressed differently, wore spectacles and acquired new identity cards.
+She dyed her hair, dressed differently, wore spectacles and acquired new identity cards.

 In May 1944, Wichfeld learnt that her mother had been sentenced to death by the Gestapo and that shortly afterwards she had been pardoned and sent to Germany.
 She married Muus in June but soon they were both in imminent danger of being arrested.
 Muus moved to Sweden but left his wife in Denmark to keep telegraphing messages to London as she knew all the secret codes.

 In December 1944, both Varinka and her husband were called to London, where they remained until the end of the war.
-Varinka Wichfeld Muss joined the British army and became a lieutenant.
+Varinka Wichfeld Muss joined the First Aid Nursing Yeomanry (SOE FANY) and became a lieutenant.
+Her FANY uniform is in the Museum of Resistance in Copenhagen.

+Post war

 After the war, they both returned to Denmark, where Muus was attached to the British Military Mission while his wife worked as his driver and secretary.
 They went through a rough period after Muus was sentenced to imprisonment for embezzlement in 1946 but was later pardoned.
 After spending some time in South Africa, the couple returned to Denmark, where they both worked on a biography of Monica Wichfeld.
 Published by Arco in 1955, the English translation was titled Monica Wichfeld, a Very Gallant Woman.

 Varinka Wichfeld Muus died on 18 December 2002 in Copenhagen.
 She is buried in Søllerød Cemetery.